s2b/vite-asset-collector/Documentation/Installation/Index.rst

     composer req praetorius/vite-asset-collector

-vite and the TYPO3 plugin can be installed with the frontend package manager of your choice:
+Vite and the TYPO3 plugin can be installed with the frontend package manager of your choice:

 ..  tabs::